cedx/lcov.hx/doc/installation.md

 # Installation

 ## Requirements
-Before installing **WebStorage.hx**, you need to make sure you have either [Haxe](https://haxe.org), [Node.js](https://nodejs.org) or [PHP](https://www.php.net) up and running.
+Before installing **LCOV Reports**, you need to make sure you have either [Haxe](https://haxe.org), [Node.js](https://nodejs.org) or [PHP](https://www.php.net) up and running.

 You can verify if you're already good to go with the following commands: